robclark56/RaspiBolt-Extras/RBE_REST.md

 |Everything|No|Yes|

 ## Bug? ##
-I consider it a bug that REST access is either *None* or *World* as a security bug.
+I consider it a security bug that REST access is either *None* or *World* .
 See [lnd issues 694](https://github.com/lightningnetwork/lnd/issues/684)

 # Procedure #